Return to Home

 Wb × (Rp_sector - Rb_sector)

 Did we pick the best stocks within the sector?
-Measures pure stock-picking skill.
+Measures pure stock-picking skill independent of sector allocation decisions.

 3. Interaction